-We are pleased to share our annual report reflecting our many accomplishments from the fiscal and academic year we completed at the end of June 2021.
-It has been one heck of a year, to say the least.
+We are pleased to share our annual report reflecting o completed at the end of June 2021.
+It has been one he

 We accomplished a lot and continued building our program during a difficult period of time.
 If you're going to navigate your way through a pandemic, having an entrepreneurial mindset and an incredible team of dedicated people are two of the most important things to pack for the journey!